McStroke

 "McStroke" is the eighth episode of season six of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on January 13, 2008.
-The episode follows Peter as he saves the life of a fast-food restaurant owner who gives him a lifetime supply of free hamburgers.
+The episode follows Peter as he saves the life of a fast-food restaurant owner who gives him a lifetime supply of free hamburgers as a reward.
 After eating 30 hamburgers in a row, Peter suffers a massive stroke and tries to take revenge on the restaurant.

 The episode was written by Wellesley Wild and it was directed by Brian Iles.
 This is one of the episodes that did not have show creator Seth MacFarlane's work in post-production because he was participating in the Writers Guild of America strike.
-The episode guest starred Max Burkholder, Denis Martel and Ricardo Montalbán.
-Recurring voice actors Alex Breckenridge, Phil LaMarr, Ralph Garman, Mark Hentemann, Danny Smith, Alec Sulkin, Lisa Wilhoit and John Viener also made appearances.
+The episode guest starred Max Burkholder, Denis Martel, and Ricardo Montalbán.
+Recurring voice actors Alex Breckenridge, Phil LaMarr, Ralph Garman, Mark Hentemann, Danny Smith, Alec Sulkin, Lisa Wilhoit, and John Viener also made appearances.
 It received mixed reviews from critics.